It can happen to anyone

 My body felt unusually heavy.
-I would be asked a question or my opinion on something, my brain would formulate some insightful answer, but it was too much energy to verbalize the words out loud.
+I would be asked a question or my opinion on something, my brain would formulate an answer, but it was too much energy to verbalize the words out loud.
 I felt like my thoughts were trapped in my body.

 I lost the ability to do activities I once enjoyed.
 I isolated myself from friends and family.

 Normally I'm a pretty go-with-the-flow kinda gal but I would rage.
 Like the hulk.
 I would get irritated by the littlest thing and actually scream and break shit.

 I started doing yoga again thinking that could quell my anger.